Stable rationality of orbifold Fano threefold hypersurfaces: Introduction

 We state the main theorem of this paper, which completely settles rationality questions for very general orbifold Fano $3$-fold hypersurfaces, and also settles stable rationality questions for them except for cubic $3$-folds.

-\begin{Thm} \begin{enumerate} \item A very general orbifold Fano $3$-fold hypersurface of index $1$ is not stably rational. \item A very general orbifold Fano $3$-fold of index $2$ is not stably rational except possibly for cubic $3$-folds. \item Among the $27$ families of Fano $3$-fold weighted hypersurfaces of index greater than $2$, $20$ families consist of rational varieties and a very general member of the remaining $7$ families is not stably rational $($see \emph{Table \ref{qswh}}$)$. \end{enumerate} \end{Thm}
+\begin{Thm} Suppose that the ground field is the complex number field. \begin{enumerate} \item A very general orbifold Fano $3$-fold hypersurface of index $1$ is not stably rational. \item A very general orbifold Fano $3$-fold hypersurface of index $2$ is not stably rational except possibly for cubic $3$-folds. \item Among the $27$ families of Fano $3$-fold hypersurfaces of index greater than $2$, $20$ families consist of rational varieties and a very general member of the remaining $7$ families is not stably rational $($see \emph{Table \ref{qswh}}$)$. \end{enumerate} \end{Thm}

 We can re-state Theorem \ref{mainthm1} in the following way, which gives a simple characterization of (stable) rationality of very general orbifold Fano $3$-fold hypersurfaces in terms of weights of the ambient space and the degree of the hypersurface.